What Are the Best Schools for Nonprofit Management?

 New York University in New York, NY

-In 2016, NYU's nonprofit management graduate programs were ranked fifth in the nation by U.S. News & World Report.
-NYU was ranked 36th in U.S. News & World Report's 2016 National Universities list.
+In 2019, NYU's nonprofit management graduate programs were ranked seventh in the nation by U.S. News & World Report.
+NYU was ranked tied for 30th in U.S. News & World Report's 2019 National Universities list.

 You can also access the Wagner School as an undergrad by minoring in social entrepreneurship, public policy and management or social and public policy minor.
 If you major in urban design, metropolitan studies, economics, international relations or sociology, you may enter a combined degree program that would allow you to earn your B.A. and your MPA in five years.
 Applicable degree programs include but are not limited to: